-DEI-inspired efforts by Anchorage’s left-leaning mayor and assembly to address pedestrian deaths have failed to make the streets safer.
+DEI-inspired efforts by Anchorage’s left-leaning Assembly to address pedestrian deaths have failed to make city streets safer.

 A new report from the Alaska Department of Health highlights the deadly rise in pedestrian fatalities in Anchorage, with 15 deaths recorded in 2025 alone – the highest annual total in the past decade.